Sergeyir/ROOTTools/README.md

 # Documentation

-You can view the detailed documentation https://sergeyir.github.io/ROOTTools/ (see Namespaces / Namespaces List / ROOTTools).
-Since this repository is not designed to be used on it's own and is intended to be used as a set of libraries every class, method, and variable are all in ROOTTools namespace scope.
+You can view the detailed documentation at https://sergeyir.github.io/documentation/ROOTTools/. (see Namespaces / Namespaces List / ROOTTools).
+Since this repository is not designed to be used on its own and is intended to be used as a set of libraries, every class, method, and variable is all in the ROOTTools namespace scope.

-If the link is unaccesible you can generate the documentation yourself with doxygen.
-To do this run while in root of the repository
+If the link is inaccessible, you can generate the documentation yourself with Doxygen.
+To do this run while in the root of the repository

 ```sh
 doxygen